Local Regulations

 Environmental Requirements

-- Composting: Organic waste must be composted or taken to a certified composting facility.
+- Composting: Organic waste must be composted where facilities are available, to reduce landfill contributions.

 Required Documentation